 From then until 12 November 1943, a further 64 bombing raids hit Darwin.
 Airfields, runways, oil tanks, railyards and navy yards were common targets, but the raids also hit civilian targets such as banks, stores and hotels.
-News of the attacks was strictly censored to keep the news from demoralising the Australian public.
+News of the attacks was strictly censored to keep from demoralising the Australian public.

-The Darwin Defenders Association commemorates the 200,000 Australians who served in Darwin during the Second World War, and those who lost their lives.
+The Darwin Defenders Association commemorates the 200,000 Australians who served in Darwin during the Second World War and those who lost their lives.

-Reviewed 13 June 2023
+Reviewed 23 November 2023